reborg/enigma-clojure/README.md

 Enigma clojure implementes the paper enigma version that can be found at http://mckoss.com/Crypto/Enigma.htm

 ## How to bootstrap the project

+#### command line
 * install leningen https://github.com/technomancy/leiningen/
 * type: lein midje to see the first failure

+#### IntelliJ Idea
+* Install "La Clojure" plugin
+* Install the Leningen plugin
+* Goto open project and point to the enigma-clojure project project.clj file
+* The project should open fine in IntelliJ, you should see libraries from lib, lib/dev as dependencies
+* Right click on test\_core.clj and run it, it should give a failed test
+* If you get a "missing clojure classes" try to manually add each and every single file from the lib directory

 ## Paper enigma machine usage example